safinaskar/gavin/README-EN.markdown

 	boot

 * Floppy disks are obsolete.
 You can boot Gavin from any disk
-* You need very old gcc 3.x
+* You need very old gcc 3.x (you need 32-bit gcc, but you can run it on 32-bit or 64-bit OS)
 * If you cannot compile Gavin use precompiled `orig/kernel` and `orig/fs.tar` from this package for real hardware and `orig/qemu-kernel` and `orig/qemu-fs.tar` for Qemu
 * This package content source of `prim` utility in `orig/prim.c` (thanks to IOCCC judges)